 About Team Ethiopia

-Gender-based violence is a significant issue in Ethiopia, and the cooperative behind Team Ethiopia was organized in response to such violence.
+Gender-based violence is a significant issue in Ethiopia (as it is in every country around the world), and the cooperative behind Team Ethiopia was organized in response to such violence.

-- Early marriage, rape and female genital mutilation effect the majority of women in Ethiopia, and these practices often result in fistula.
+- Early marriage, bad pregnancies, rape and female genital mutilation effect the majority of women in Ethiopia, and these practices often result in fistula.

 - Fistula is essentially a hole, causing women to leak urine and/or blood constantly.
 Because of this condition and the stench that accompanies it, women are pushed out of their community and assumed worthless.

-- Many of these women escape to Entoto Mountain, a hill outside the capital where Team Ethiopia is located, to seek refuge.
+- Because of fistula and/or their HIV/AIDS status, many of these women escape to Entoto Mountain, a hill outside the capital where Team Ethiopia is located, to seek refuge.
+It is believed that the waters flowing from Entoto Mountain will heal them, so the women bathe in the waters and live, homeless, on the mountainside, praying to be healed.

 To learn more about the cultural context in Ethiopia, read our blog post here.